 When you run

-ncdu it’ll take a few moments to analyse your disk.
-Then it displays a list of the directories or files ranked by size, from largest directory to smallest.
+ncdu it takes a couple of seconds to analyse your disk.
+Then a list of the directories or files appear ranked by size, from largest directory to smallest.

 9. nnn (File Manager)

 You likely know how to zip around your filesystem from the CLI using the